 I want to notice over here in the remaining moments of my time, that there is no mention made of any assembly ever being divided into classes or sub-divisions in order to teach them.
 No mention of that in all the Word of God, but we do have the assemblies mentioned many times.
 For instance, I read over in Acts 11:26, "And when he had found him, he brought him unto Antioch.
 And it came to pass, that a whole year they assembled themselves with the church, and taught much people.
 And the disciples were called Christians first in Antioch."
-I read again in Acts 14:27, "And when they were come, and had gathered the church together, they rehearsed all that God had done with them, and how he had opened the door of faith unto the Gentiles.'
+I read again in Acts 14:27, "And when they were come, and had gathered the church together, they rehearsed all that God had done with them, and how he had opened the door of faith unto the Gentiles."
 Notice now, they gathered the church together.
 Acts 15:6 says, "And the apostles and elders came together for to consider of this matter."
 Notice now in all of these cases that they are assembled together; they are never divided into groups or classes.
+Again in Acts 15:30, "So when they were dismissed

 Again in Acts 15:30, "So when they were dismissed they came to Antioch: and when they had gathered the multitude together, they delivered the epistle."
 Now notice no division of classes there.
 Acts 20:7, "And upon the first day of the week, when the disciples came together to break bread, Paul preached unto them."
 No division into classes there; they "came together."
+I Corinthians 5:4, "In the name of our Lord Jesus

-I Corinthians 5:4, "In the name of our Lord Jesus Christ, when ye are gathered together, and my spirit. with the power of our Lord Jesus Christ."
-Hebrews 10:25.
-"Not forsaking the assembling of yourselves together as the manner of some is."
-I Corinthians 14:23.
-'If therefore the whole church be come together into one place, and all speak with tongues, and there come in those that are unlearned, or unbelievers, will they not say ye are mad?"
+I Corinthians 5:4, "In the name of our Lord Jesus Christ, when ye are gathered together, and my spirit, with the power of our Lord Jesus Christ."
+Hebrews 10:25, "Not forsaking the assembling of yourselves together as the manner of some is."
+I Corinthians 14:23, "If therefore the whole church be come together into one place, and all speak with tongues, and there come in those that are unlearned, or unbelievers, will they not say ye are mad?"